-Finally, the performance and feasibility of utilizing liquid metal jet as a target for an intense proton beam is explored.
+Finally, to conclude, the performance and feasibility of utilizing liquid metal jet as a high power target is investigated.
 The liquid jet target concept is based on the target being recycled after each pulse.
-Therefore, the power of the target has to be evaluated in terms of the replacing capability.
-The optimal interaction length for the 24 GeV beam energy is in the region of 30 cm which corresponds to approximately 2 interaction length for mercury (Kirk et al, 2008).
+Therefore, the power of the target is evaluated in terms of the replacing capability.
+The optimal interaction length for the 24 GeV beam energy is in the region of 30 cm which corresponds to approximately 2 interaction length for mercury.
 For a 20 m/s jet velocity, replacing two interaction lengths will be taken in 14 ms thus allowing for operations with a repetition rate of up to 70 Hz.
-The beam energy per pulse is 115 kJ for a beam of $30 \times 10^{12}$ protons with 24 GeV beam energy.
-The disruption length at $30 \times 10^{12}$ protons with 24 GeV beam energy in a magnetic field of 15 T is less than 20 cm at 24 GeV beam energy, thus preserving the 70 Hz beam repetition rate option, which corresponds to a beam power of 8 MW.
-It is validated that a target system capable of supporting proton beams with powers of up to 8 MW (Kirk et al, 2008).
+The disruption length at 15 T is less than 20 cm and the total energy deposition is ~ 8000 J. Therefore, $100 \sim 133$ kJ of beam energy can be recycled with a 70 Hz repetition rate for 20 m/s jet.
+This result validates that a target system capable of supporting proton beams with powers of up to 8 MW, which concludes the experiment for investigation of feasibility of mercury jet as a high power target.